socialvibe/truex-ctv-web-reference-app/platforms/FireTV/README.md

 To run:
 * Install and run the Amazon Web App Tester from the Amazon store on the Fire TV.
-* Enter the url of either the [hosted version](https://ctv.truex.com/web/ref-app/master/index.html), for your locally running version (e.g. http://192.168.1.72:8080).
+* Enter the url of either the [hosted version](https://ctv.truex.com/web/ref-app/master/index.html), or your locally running version (e.g. http://192.168.1.72:8080).

 ## Native Reference App Launcher